 “These people are something else,” said farm owner Jerry Barber.
 “They are beautiful people, work like horses and are very family-oriented.”
 Wedged above the workers’ bunk beds and pressed in their wallets are pictures of wives and children far away.
-Inside the house, the television is tuned to Spanish-language programming, someone is almost always cooking and laughter echoes through the space.
+Inside the house, the television is tuned to Spanish-language programing, someone is almost always cooking and laughter echoes though the space.

 Lino Cortes has four children: One attends university, one works in North Carolina and two others are still in school in Mexico.
 Cortes’ labor in the United States allows him to send home about $150 weekly.
 That money will help his youngest go to college.
 “Maybe they would come to visit me here,” the proud father said, but neither will need to move to the United States for good jobs, “because they will have finished university.”

 The long bus journey to Mayfield, and workdays as long as 12 hours, don’t bother Jose Guadelupe.
 Savings from his U.S. earnings will help him finish college in Mexico.
 He talks to his mother on his cell phone once or twice a week.
 Guadelupe characterized his relations with Jerry as distant.
 The men stay on the Barber property almost all the time, but the owner doesn’t come around much during their off hours.
 They’re only permitted to go into town on Sundays.

 Neither Jerry nor his son Chad speak much Spanish, and few of the workers speak much English, so most communication about farm tasks happens through a combination of few words and many gestures.
 “You show them one time and you can go off and leave them in the field,” Chad Barber said.

 The men have faith that hard work will earn them and their families’ better lives in the future.
 “We work, and wait,” said Guadelupe.